Frequently asked questions

 What happens when I first get in touch with you ?

-One of my initial aims will be to ensure that I am the best person for you to see.
-Usually this is easiest over a brief, no-obligation telephone call, over which I can find out some key information about the problem, and let you know what I can offer.
+My initial aim will be to ensure that I am the best person for you to see.
+Usually this is easiest over a brief telephone call, so that I can find out some basic information about the problem and let you know what I can provide.
 I also let people know at this stage about available NHS options, and how to access these.
 (See my "useful resources" section for information on NHS services.)
-The next step, should you wish to go ahead, will be to arrange an initial assessment session.
+Should you wish to go ahead with me, the next step will be to arrange an initial assessment session.

 What happens at assessment?

-The purpose of an initial assessment is to find out about the main problem(s) in greater detail - how long it has been happening, how it impacts you, what the patterns of thinking and behaviour are, and so on.
+The purpose of an initial assessment is to find out about the main problem(s) in greater detail - how long it has been going on, how it impacts you, and so on.
 We will also cover information such as previous treatments that you may have tried, and your expectations and goals for therapy.
 By the end of the assessment, my aim will be to give you my initial clinical opinion about the problem, and to talk you through a treatment plan.
 I will also encourage you to ask any questions that you may have before you decide whether to continue with therapy.

 What forms of OCD have you worked with?